-One bright chill morning I awoke before dawn and waited for the sun to begin rising over the vineyard.
+One chill morning I awoke before dawn and waited for the sun to begin rising over the vineyard.
 Morning light is perfect for invigorating one’s spirit and for photography.
-In search of a picture or two, Woody and I wandered through the back-acre chardonnay and down a path I had hacked through the “unfriendly forest”.
-My kids nailed a sign that say “Unfriendly Forest” to a tree.
-It’s a scrub forest, full of buckthorn and juniper – completely impassable for the most part.
+In search of a picture or two, Woody and I wandered through the back-acre chardonnay and then down a path to where my kids had nailed a sign saying “Unfriendly Forest” to a tree.
+It’s a thick scrub forest, full of buckthorn and juniper – completely impassable for the most part.
 The wildlife loves it and every starlit night I can hear a chorus of coyotes singing at the moon.

-Part of our forest is a seasonal wetland, making navigation even more problematic nine months of the year.
+Part of our forest is a seasonal wetland, making navigation problematic for much of the year.
 In the summer drought, it’s a dry area with deep quack grass.
-As the ground freezes, water piles up amongst the trees.
+Then as the ground freezes, water piles up amongst the trees.
 When snow is lacking, it’s a wonderful spot to go skating – you can glide through the forest at high speeds, dodging the occasional tree and fallen branch.
 The ice isn’t clean and you run over bits of wood and grass, so you likely need to sharpen your skates afterward.
 The sacrifice is worth it.
 An aura of majesty can be found in the woods.

 Woody scampers onto the ice ahead of me.
 He slips and slides, and dips his snout to joyfully munch on the snow.
 “Woody, I don’t think the ice is that thick over there,” I say to him, as he wanders onto some darker ice.
-Only thin ice never forms over the swampiest area – either it’s warmer from composting biomass or the water never sits still enough to gel.
+Ice never completely forms over the swampiest area – it’s warmer from composting biomass and the water never sits still enough to gel.
 Woody pretends that he doesn’t understand and runs out into the middle of the black area, and promptly breaks through.
 He scrambles a moment and quickly retreats to thicker white ice where I’m standing.
 “I guess I know best, eh Woody?”

-We admire the still outdoors a few moments longer and I dream about bringing our family out for some skating on Family Day.
-Then we hike through a winter wonderland back to the warmth of the winery.
+We linger a few moments longer and I dream about bringing our family out for some skating on Family Day.
+Then we hike through the winter chill back to the warmth of the winery.

 Winter and summer, city and country, busy-ness and quietude.
 Each helps us appreciate the other.